 Navigate to Edit > Project Settings > Quality.
 We recommend the following settings:

-For more information on our recommended settings, see Best Practices for Rift and Gear VR.
+For more information on our recommended settings, see Best Practices for Rift and Mobile.

 In the Build Settings dialog, click select Build.
 If prompted, specify a name and location for the build.

 Your Unity application will be built in the location you selected.
 Builds created in Unity versions 2018.2.0 and later will also include : UnityPlayer.dll, UnityCrashHandler64.exe, and a new Mono directory at the same level as <AppName.exe>.